herbethcode/simplesender/README.md

 @installation
-1. install simplesender script in your machine which running Linux and python 3.6.x open the forder that contains scripts and run the following command "sudo chmod +x install && sudo ./install" scripts should be installed.
+1. install simplesender script in your machine which running Linux with python 3.x open the forder that contains scripts and run the following command "sudo chmod +x install && sudo ./install" scripts should be installed.